marchage/EncryptedAlbum/README.md

 - The app uses authenticated encryption (AES-256-GCM) so tampering with vault files is detected.
 - Losing or forgetting the password means the vault contents cannot be recovered.

-## iCloud Sync Setup (Currently Disabled)
+## iCloud Sync

-**Status**: iCloud sync is currently disabled due to Apple's personal development team restrictions.

-To enable cross-device synchronization in the future:

-1. Join the Apple Developer Program ($99/year)
-2. Re-enable iCloud entitlements (see Development Notes above)
-3. Enable iCloud Drive on both your Mac and iOS devices in Settings > Apple ID > iCloud > iCloud Drive
-4. Grant Photos access on both platforms when prompted
-5. Sign in with the same Apple ID on all devices
-6. The vault will automatically sync encrypted files between devices via iCloud Drive
-7. **Note**: Photos library access is device-specific and won't sync between devices - you'll need to hide photos on each device separately
+**Note**: iCloud sync is currently turned off.
+The app works perfectly with local storage on each device - your vault stays secure but doesn't sync between devices.

+If you want to enable syncing between your Mac and iPhone in the future, you'll need to update some settings in the code (see the Development Notes section below for technical details).

 ## License